Dennis Felton joined the Tulsa men's basketball program in April of 2014.

 Felton got his start in the coaching profession as an assistant at Oxon Hill ( Md.)
 High School in 1984.
 He then became an assistant coach at Charles County Community College (now the College of Southern Maryland) in LaPlata, Md., for one season (1985-86) before moving on to Delaware.

 His father's career in the U.S. Air Force provided Felton an adventurous early childhood.
 Born in Tokyo, he spent his early years living in and visiting a variety of locales around the world.
-His family eventually moved to Clinton, Md., a surburban town in the Washington, D.C., area, a short distance from Andrews Air Force Base.
+His family eventually moved to Clinton, Md., a surburb of Washington, D.C.

 A star athlete at Surrattsville ( Md.)
 High School in Clinton, Md., Felton played at Prince George's Community College in Largo, Md..
 He completed his athletic and academic careers at Howard University, where he was a Mid-Eastern Athletic Conference All-Academic selection.
 He is a cum laude graduate of Howard (1985) with a degree in radio/television and film production.

-Felton and his wife, Melanie, have two sons: 19-year-old Jazz and 16-year-old Nile.
+Felton and his wife, Melanie, have two sons: 20-year-old Jazz and 17-year-old Nile.

 ATHLETICS TICKET OFFICE